Alkaliii/spellbook_gd/README.md

 I am bad at writing code and even worse with shaders, please excuse all the poor/unoptimal implementations.

 ## What can I use?
 This repo is [MIT Licensed](https://github.com/Alkaliii/spellbook_gd/blob/master/LICENSE), but some parts may fall under other licenses.
-But more or less, you can use everything you find here in accordance to the license.
+But more or less, you can use everything you find here in accordance to their respective license (which should be MIT).
 Credits are appreciated but not necessary.

 ## Index